DEVELOPMENT OF THE WHEEL

 Sitting high up had 2 advantages: you could see over the ox's head, and, the facts of life are, when an ox farts, shit shoots out, so this landed underneath the cart instead of on top of it.
 It was altogether a successful design.

-First came solid wheels, slices of tree trunks – which needed clamping in, otherwise they fell apart – so i imagine then someone came on the idea to replace the clamps with spokes – and the first spoked wheel developed around 2,000BC.
+First came solid wheels, slices of tree trunks – which needed clamping in, otherwise they fell apart – then someone came on the idea to replace the clamps with spokes – and the first spoked wheel developed around 2,000BC.

-Originally animal skins were wettened and wrapped round the wheel, these tightened all the joints in the wheel as they dried.
-After the development of metal rims, a blacksmith heated the rim and as this cooled it tightened all the wooden joints in the wheel.
+Originally animal skins had been wettened and wrapped round the wheel, these tightened all the joints in the wheel as they dried.
+After the development of steel rims, a blacksmith heated the rim and as this cooled it tightened all the joints in the wheel.

 Life went on ...